PlaylistsTrance/lrc2osb/README.md

 Where the path to storyboard does not yet exist.

 ## LRC format
-This script expects LRC with only \[MM:SS.ms\] timestamps.
+This script expects LRC with \[MM:SS.ms\] timestamps.
 Every timed line should start with one, and may contain multiple timestamps for karaoke-sync and line-end time.

 Example:
 ```